 Every company defines corporate responsibility a bit differently.
 Whether they look to societal, social, or political factors, global concerns or the welfare of their employees or a combination of some of the above.
-For more and more entrepreneurs and their corporations, it means being committed to environmental protection – supporting, enhancing, and sustaining the environment locally, nationally and globally.
+For more and more entrepreneurs and their corporations, it means being committed to environmental protection – supporting, enhancing, and sustaining the environment locally, nationally, and globally.

 Tom Szaky, president and CEO of international recycling company TerraCycle recently gave the keynote address at the 7th annual Responsible Business Summit New York.
-Szaky addressed how companies are increasingly looking towards sustainable innovations to change environmental, social and governmental risks into workable business opportunities.
+Szaky addressed how companies are increasingly looking towards sustainable innovations to change environmental, social, and governmental risks into workable business opportunities.

-“As the corporate world becomes increasingly aware of the environment and the role they play in its preservation, responsibility falls to the luminaries of sustainability to educate businesses, large and small, on how to set and achieve environmental goals through investments, collaboration, and innovation,” said Szaky.
+“As the corporate world becomes increasingly aware of the environment and the role they play in its preservation, the responsibility falls to the luminaries of sustainability to educate businesses, large and small, on how to set and achieve environmental goals through investments, collaboration, and innovation,” said Szaky.
 The Responsible Business Summit held annually is North America’s premier platform where senior practitioners from across the world meet and share practical ideas on how their businesses can lead the change to a new sustainable future.
 The summit provides direct, actionable insights accompanied by honest discussions on the challenges and opportunities ahead.

 The innovative company has set out to “Eliminate the idea of waste®.”
 TerraCycle prides itself in “recycling the ‘non-recyclable,’ by collecting and recycling almost any form of waste.”
-To do this they partner with individuals, retailers, manufacturers, municipalities and small businesses.
+To do this they partner with individuals, retailers, manufacturers, municipalities, and small businesses.

-Find Grants for Protecting the Environment, Recycling and Environmental Grants
+Find Grants for Protecting the Environment, Recycling, and Environmental Grants

 Creating Environmental Protection Partnerships

 Operating nationally across 22 countries, TerraCycle partners with leading businesses, consumer product companies, retailers, cities, nonprofits, and facilities to recycle products and packages, from dirty diapers to cigarette butts, that would otherwise end up in landfills or being incinerated.
-In addition, TerraCycle works with leading consumer product companies to integrate hard to recycle waste streams, such as ocean plastic, into their products and packaging.
+In addition, TerraCycle works with leading consumer product companies to integrate hard-to-recycle waste streams, such as ocean plastic, into their products and packaging.